IllDepence/cv/cv/cv.md

 2022/07&thinsp;–&thinsp;2022/08
 :    **Visiting Researcher**, *National University of Singapore*\
-     Research on scholarly information extraction at the *Web Information Retrieval / NLP*.\
+     Research on scholarly information extraction at the *Web Information Retrieval / NLP* Group.\
      Project outcome published at JCDL 2023.

 <!--